chess10kp/chess10kp.github.io/posts/snip.md

 A programming language is absolutely perfect to realize the effectiveness of comprehensive testing, showing me the elegance of TDD when a system has multiple moving parts.

 Snip didn't need to exist.
-I built it because making things let learn an unreasonable amount quickly.
+I built it because making things help me learn an unreasonable amount rapidly.
 In my case, I ended up discovering how elegant TDD can be and learning C# deeply.
 It turns out making things for the sake of it is its own justification.